Cristi-007/Java-Pets/README.md

 GeometricCalculator --> calculates some data about 4 geometric fugures you enter in program.

+PostgreSQL --> app conects to database and performs C.R.U.D. operations.

+StoreProject --> info about products from a store.

 WorkingWithArrays --> it recognize consonels and vowels vrom an array and also calculates maxNumber, minNumber and sum of an intArray.

 jUnit --> a simple program with employee service class and test for its methods.

 SimpleCalculator --> simple calculator for sum, Substraction, Multiplication and Division.

+WorkingWithStreamAPI -->